 That’s boosting demand for Ayala Land Inc. (ALI) homes and Ford Motor Co.
-(F) cars.
+(F:US) cars.
 Growth accelerated to 7.1 percent last quarter, the fastest pace since 2010 and the most in Asia after China.
 The nation’s benchmark stock exchange index has risen more than 33 percent this year, touching a record this week.

 Still, with a workforce forecast to expand more than 30 percent this decade, many Filipinos will continue to have to find options abroad.
 The nation’s labor force will increase by almost 18 million, to 75 million, in the years to 2020, Bank of America Corp. projected in April.

 “The thing with the Philippines is that it has a big working-age population and there are not enough jobs,” said Gareth Leather, a London-based economist at Capital Economics Ltd. “Whether the government will be able to provide these jobs in the foreseeable future is quite doubtful.
 You need many years of 7-plus percent growth to be able to do that.”

 The majority of low-paid overseas construction jobs go to workers from India, Pakistan and Bangladesh.
 Many Filipinos are finding better-paid work in areas such as retail and hospitality.